simologos/essex-eportfolio/example/content/research/bigData/index.md

 In the provided table, the presence of repeating groups in the "Course Name," "Exam Boards," and "Teacher Name" columns is evident, as multiple values are associated with the same student number and student name.
 A composite key consisting of the "Student Number" and "Course Name" attributes is introduced to address this issue and achieve the first normal form.
 This composite key ensures the creation of a distinct row for each student and course combination, eliminating repeating groups and promoting the use of atomic values.
 Furthermore, the attributes "Student Name" and "Teacher Name" are decomposed into more granular components, specifically "First Name" and "Last Name" for student names and "Title" and "Teacher Name" for teacher names.
 These modifications convert the table into the first normal form.

-Table 8: Data organized in the first normal form
+Table 8: Data organised in the first normal form

 &nbsp;<ins>Student Number</ins> | First Name | Last Name | Exam Score | Support | Date of Birth | &nbsp;<ins>Course Name</ins> | Exam Boards | Title | Teacher Name
 --------------------------------|------------|-----------|------------|---------|---------------|------------------------------|-------------|-------|-------------